Celebrating Hispanic Heritage Month: Origins, Culture, and Contributions

 Art Adventures

 Art is a powerful way to understand and appreciate Latino culture.
-From the surreal dreams of Salvador Dali to the emotional self-portraits of Frida Kahlo, Latino artists have made a huge impact on the art scene.
+From the surreal dreams of Salvador Dali to the emotional self-portraits of Frida Kahlo, have made a huge impact on the art scene.
 Kids and adults can learn a lot about Hispanic and Latino culture by exploring the works of these famous artists.

 Here are some fun activities to get you started: